Reuh/anselme/ideas.md

 ---

+Redundant `TextEventData:group_by` and `stdlib.group text by tag`: there can be only one.

+---

 Translation.

 Do some more fancy scope work to allow the translation to access variables defined in the translation file?

----

-Server API.

-To be able to use Anselme in another language, it would be nice to be able to access it over some form of IPC.

-No need to bother with networking I think.
-Just do some stdin/stdout handling, maybe use something like JSON-RPC: https://www.jsonrpc.org/specification (reminder: will need to add some metadata to specify content length, not aware of any streaming json lib in pure Lua - here's a rxi seal of quality library btw: https://github.com/rxi/json.lua).
-Or just make our own protocol around JSON.
-Issue: how to represent Anselme values? they will probably contain cycles, needs to access their methods, etc.
-Probably wise to look into how other do it.
-LSP: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/

 ---